Deck Load Capacity Calculator

 1. Live Load (40 PSF)

-This is the weight of "variable" things: people, furniture, movement, and snow (if applicable).
-Standard code requires decks to support at least 40 lbs per square foot (PSF).
-This means a 10x10 deck must safely hold 4,000 lbs of active weight.
+Live load is the weight of people, furniture, movement, and temporary items like snow.
+Most residential codes require decks to support at least 40 lbs per square foot (PSF).
+That means a 10x10 deck should safely handle 4,000 lbs of active weight.
+If you expect large gatherings or want to place concentrated loads in one area, it is wise to be conservative.

 2. Dead Load (10 PSF)